cu-mkp/m-k-manuscript-data/_texts/p-109v_tl.md

 ## Toad

-If by chance you want to mold this ugly animal and if it should piss in your hand, it will sting your hand and cause it to itch, as if you had been holding nettles.
-But the very best remedy for this is to put your hand into fresh <span class="m">dirt</span>, and to cover it as if you wanted to bury it.
-Frogs are not so beautiful when molded because they have shiny skin, and toads have lumpy skin.
+If by chance you want to mold this ugly animal & if it should piss in your hand, it will sting your hand & cause it to itch, as if you had been holding nettles.
+But the very best remedy for this is to put your hand into fresh <span class="m">dirt</span>, & to cover it as if you wanted to bury it.
+Frogs are not so beautiful when molded because they have shiny skin, & toads have lumpy skin.

 > *at left middle margin*
 >